Elcid-Chawa/cd0037-API-Development-and-Documentation-project/README.md

 ```

 ## Deployments
-- No dployment exist for this API at the moment
+- No dployment exist for this API at the moment.

 Authors:
 - Elcid Chawa